 How can public institutions accelerate their digital transformative journey?

 Design systems while having customers in mind

 A first step toward modernizing the platforms is to alter the systems based on how citizens interact with them rather than how they are organized within governmental institutions.
 While for a young entrepreneur, to open a business he/she is required to visit and collect documents in multiple institutions, such a modernized system would enable the reorganization of the system, so that all the documents can be retrieved in one place – faster and easier.
 Eventually, this requires a more holistic collaboration among institutions so that data and systems are shared accordingly.
 An example of such a platform is the Kosovo Founder Service “Biznesi Im”.
 The platform is hosed within the Kosovo Investment and Enterprise Agency (KIESA) and serves as a ‘one-stop-shop’ for Kosovo’s micro, small and medium enterprises.
 It grants them access to a variety of digital tools and services such as necessary business templates, manuals, self-assessment tools, business planning tools, etc.

 Engage citizens at their convenience

 As technology is advancing, so are customer preferences.
-Now people have started becoming aware of the perks of shopping online and getting services while a simple click of the button.
+Now people have started becoming aware of the perks of shopping online and getting services while a simple click of the button (look now to get more details on the advantages of online shopping).
 When this is compared to long hours of waiting in line, it eventually boosts frustration.
 Also, there are tons of ways for shifting the whole operations online and not making citizens wait.
 For a simple application for ID, people do not necessarily need to wait in line, which can be easily facilitated by an app that serves the same purpose.
 Also, costs would be lowered, and time would be saved.